rrotaru/eks-over-tailscale/README.md

 kubectl annotate serviceaccount -n kube-system aws-node eks.amazonaws.com/role-arn=arn:aws:iam::<aws-account-num>:role/AmazonEKSVPCCNIRole
 ```

-### Configure `kubectl` for EC2 helper instance via SSM
+### Configure `kubectl` on the EC2 helper instance via SSM

-You should be able to connect to your `k8s-helper-instance` via SSM.
+You should be able to connect to your `k8s-helper-instance` EC2 via SSM.
 Once you are connected, you will need an AWS SSO session in order to create your kubeconfig file and auth to your EKS cluster using OIDC.
 Run the following on the EC2 instance:

 ```sh
 # Login via SSO on the EC2 instance.
 Copy the 8 character XXXX-XXXX code, then click the link and enter the code.